 Trustees Annual Report

 Children receiving in-centre Haemodialysis treatment (dialysis treatment for children with end stage renal failure) have to travel to The Royal Hospital for Children, Glasgow three times a week for approximately three-four hours at a time, no matter their postcode.
 This hospital is the only hospital in Scotland to provide Haemodialysis Treatment.
 This treatment is a lifeline for these children and it is therefore important for the Charity to give support to the Haemodialysis Unit in Glasgow.
-The Charity has supplied the majority of Haemodialysis Machines in the Unit and makes it a priority to update and replace these machines as and when needed.
+The Charity has supplied every Haemodialysis Machine used within the Unit and makes it a priority to update and replace these machines as and when needed.
 Keeping these machines in excellent condition ensures that the most chronically ill children receive the best possible treatment available.
-Unfortunately, we have seen a great increase of children having to travel great distances on a regular basis.
-This can be both financially and emotionally destroying for a family and we have seen an increase in funds being distributed this way
+Unfortunately, we have seen an increase of children having to travel great distances on a regular basis.
+This can be both financially and emotionally destroying for a family and we have seen an increase in funds being distributed in this way.

 The only other treatment, and by far the best treatment, available for children with end stage failure is a Transplant.
-Kidney Kids Scotland worked with Dr. Deepa Athavale producing and funding the printing of an information booklet for families to help them leading up to a transplant.
-This booklet has been very well received with both parents and children benefiting so much from the information provided.
+Kidney Kids Scotland worked with Dr. Deepa Athavale producing and funding the printing of information booklets for families covering many aspects of this condition.
+These booklets have been very well received by other medical professionals, parents and children benefiting so much from the information provided.

 Help for Scottish Families

 Financial support for families is, as always, the greatest number of requests received by the Charity and these are referred by either a medical person or a social worker.
+These requests are an absolute priority for Kidney Kids Scotland.
 Approximately one quarter of the funds the Charity has disbursed goes directly to help families in various forms.
 It is important that families continue to receive this very valuable support as living and coping with a sick child can impact greatly on family life.
-This is and will always continue to be one of the main objectives of the Charity.
+This is and will always continue to be one of the main objectives of Kidney Kids Scotland.
 It has become apparent to the Charity during this again very difficult year just how important this support is.

-Unfortunately the Family Weekend had again to be cancelled.
-We regret this so much as the weekend is a chance for families to spend time with one another in a relaxed friendly atmosphere.
+These weekends are so valuable.
 Children and parents alike meet with other families facing similar problems enabling them to share issues and learn from and support each other.
 Consultants have reported a noticeable positive attitude in their clinics.
-We are very grateful to these dedicated professional people who give up very valuable time-off to help ensure that parents have a better understanding of their child’s illness.
+We are very grateful to these dedicated professional people who give up their very valuable time-off to help ensure that parents have a better understanding of their child’s illness.
 It is always wonderful to watch the children’s faces enjoy the entertainment and crèche.
-The families have fantastic break and they also come away far more knowledgeable and far more relaxed.
-We have booked the next weekend for May 2022 and are hopeful that this much needed event will go ahead
+The families have a fantastic break and they also come away far more knowledgeable and far more relaxed.
+We have booked the next weekend for May 2024.

 Scottish Paediatric Renal & Urology Network (SPRUN)